College Park (Orlando)

 College Park is a distinct neighborhood within the city of Orlando, Florida, deriving its name from the many streets within its bounds that were named for institutions of higher learning such as Princeton, Harvard, and Yale.
 Its close proximity to downtown has made it a popular residential area for over a century among seniors and young professionals.
-According to the 2000 census, most residents are of working age (between 18 and 49) and are homeowners.
-Of them, 65.5% of households have no children.
+According to the 2000 census, most residents were of working age (between 18 and 49) and were homeowners.
+Of them, 65.5% of households had no children.
+As of the 2023 U.S. Census, the total population of College Park is 21,076 with a median age of 38.5.
+78.5% of households have no children and the median household income is $113,466.

 History

 Citrus grower John Ericsson built the first known home in College Park at 19 West Princeton, in the middle of what was then an 80 acre grove.
 Other settlers soon followed, especially after the arrival of the South Florida Railroad in 1880, including: Adam Given, Mr. Grover, Marshall Porter, James Wilcox, Algernon Hayden, John W. Childress, and George Russell.

 The Great Freeze during the winter of 1894-1895 halted growth in the neighborhood for over a decade.

 New residents began arriving in large numbers during the real estate boom of the 1920s, when the City of Orlando expanded its northern boundary north to Par Street to include College Park.
 It was during this decade that many of the neighborhood's best-known subdivisions were platted, including: